…and I’m writing a book

 But I was actually carrying an entire family across the distance between their hearts.

-(who unintentionally trained another one)
+(Who unintentionally trained another one)

 My grandma ran a handmade workshop—the best in town.

-She couldn’t read.
-She couldn’t write.
-But she was sharp.
-She never missed a deadline.
 If someone ordered something, she remembered every detail and delivered it exactly on the day she promised.

 Never late.
 Not once.

-She was also a quiet investor.
 Whenever she saved enough money for a small gold ring, she rushed to the market and bought one.
 Gold didn’t lose value.
 Gold was safety.

 But I know—deep down—my little certificates built her several brick houses or maybe castles in her heart.
 I was trying to build a whole dynasty for her.

-Making mats was slow, precise work.
-Every single thread had to be inspected and matched in size so the final pattern would look neat and even.
-One sleeping mat—160 by 200 centimeters —took an entire day.
+One sleeping mat—160 by 200 centimeters—took an entire day.
 From five or six in the morning until eight or nine at night.

-My grandma and my Aunt Ten were the master artisans.
+My grandma and my aunt Ten were the master artisans.

-And me?
 I was the grumpy assistant.

 I started helping when I was seven or eight.